Roger Moore as James Bond, sophisticated British MI6 agent

 - Brown leather gloves

-- Rolex GMT Master 1675 with “Pepsi” bezel, black dial, and stainless bracelet
+- Rolex GMT Master 1675 dive watch with red-and-blue “Pepsi” bezel, black dial, and stainless bracelet

 Do Yourself a Favor and…